ArrianTabatabai/E-commerce-Recommendation-Program/README.md

 # E-commerce_Reccomendation_Program
 This program is a Python script that anaylyses cutomer transaction history and generates item recommendations based on the history.

-The script reads 'hsitory.txt' to extract information about the number of customers, items and transactions.
+The script reads 'history.txt' to extract information about the number of customers, items and transactions.
 It reads 'queries.txt.' to obtain a list of items in the current shopping cart.
 The program uses vectors to store items, and uses cosine to calculate average angles between items - the two products with the smallest difference in average angle are likely to be most similar and hence recommended to a consumer.

 This program is used frequently in real-life application, Amazon, eBay and most e-commerce sites use a similar method to recommend products to users.